haejinjo/langgraph-supervisor-py/README.md

 - 🤖 **Create a supervisor agent** to orchestrate multiple specialized agents
 - 🛠️ **Tool-based agent handoff mechanism** for communication between agents
 - 📝 **Flexible message history management** for conversation control
+- 📊 **Observability with Langfuse** for tracing and monitoring your multi-agent workflows

 This library is built on top of [LangGraph](https://github.com/langchain-ai/langgraph), a powerful framework for building agent applications, and comes with out-of-box support for [streaming](https://langchain-ai.github.io/langgraph/how-tos/#streaming), [short-term and long-term memory](https://langchain-ai.github.io/langgraph/concepts/memory/) and [human-in-the-loop](https://langchain-ai.github.io/langgraph/concepts/human_in_the_loop/)